WORK WITH PIONEERS

 - What are the costs?

-- You will spend £250 on everything necessary.
+- You will spend £325 on everything necessary during your 10-day stay with us.
 The price includes direct and comfortable transfers from Gdansk to the site and back, all food expenses and a place in the tent.
 It also covers our high-quality field training confirmed by the Certificate of Participation.

 You can also learn about our unique money management standards, how we use your funds to support the project, analyze the cost breakdown and find out about our Social Enterprise status on Your Money page here.